 Why is it becoming so popular?

 Plain and simple, the Instant Pot makes life easy.
-Whether you love cooking or you have trouble getting motivated, it cuts down the time spent in the kitchen.
-It makes it more efficient to cook healthy, nourishing meals that taste really, really good!
+It cuts down the time spent in the kitchen and makes it more efficient to cook healthy, nourishing meals that taste really, really good!

 Finally, it’s a huge money saver!
 It allows home cooks to easily utilise cheap cuts of meat, save on waste with recipes for stocks and broths, and develop recipes that freeze well and can be used later down the road.

-The real question is: what can’t you use it for?
-The Instant Pot can cook anything that you can think of, whether it’s steaming, roasting, slow cooking or canning.
+The real question is: what can’t you make?
+You can pretty much cook anything that you can think of, whether it’s steaming, roasting, slow cooking or canning.
 Many recipes are adaptable to the Instant Pot, even if they take a bit of trial and error.
 If you’re an experimental cook, this pressure cooker will be one adventure after another.
-Here are some common recipes that can easily be made in the Instant Pot, and a few additional functions:
+Here are some common recipes that can easily be made in this pressure cooker, and a few additional functions:

 - Bone broth